 I co-supervise two CIMA funded PhD students; Luke Tregilgas, based in Liverpool, and Amy Easthope, based in Sheffield.

-Within D-BOARD I am the lead for work package 3, which is directed to the use of genomics, epigenomics and transcriptomics for OA biomarker development.
+Within D-BOARD I am the lead for work package 3, which is directed to the use of genomics, epigenomics and transcriptomics for novel OA biomarker development.

 Many of the OA loci that my group investigate harbour polymorphisms that influence gene expression and this has stimulated our study of the tissue-specific effects of cis polymorphism on allelic expression imbalance.